 It is advantageous to use outdoor lights in the garden in order to make it more safe to venture out there during the darker hours.
 Mounting lamps with downward-facing lights is optimal so that you can see where you step, whether it is slippery etc.

 Wall lamps along walls or fencing and inground spots along flower beds or paths are also an option, depending on what lighting effect you want.
-Avoid using bulbs that are too powerful, as it may seem blinding or bothersome to neighbours.

 Choose several garden lamps over a single powerful one, which can seem like a spotlight.